LuisdelaVega/MatchUp/README.md

 + Response 403 (text/html; charset=utf-8)

-        You can't delete this tournament
+        You can't delete this event

 # Spectators
 Like in all types of sports activities, the fans are the real MVPs.
 A user can sign up to spectate Hosted Events to watch and cheer the competitors from the sidelines.